yhsmiley/yolov7/README.md

         ```
     **Note: Ensure you modify the `nc` value in the `yaml` files to match the desired number of classes.**

-- Alternatively, you can edit the weights, save_path, and cfg parameters in the provided bash script and run it:
+- Alternatively, you can edit the `weights`, `save_path`, and `cfg` parameters in the provided bash script and run it:
     ```bash
     bash run_reparam_state_dict.sh
     ```